eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 ### Skill

-Using the agent, a Consumer can invoke a [Skill](https://en.wikipedia.org/wiki/Amazon_Alexa) (a kind of Stored Procedure in a standardized Scripting/Query Language) which is then executed distributedly in the Dataspace.
+Using her/his agent, a Consumer can invoke a [Skill](https://en.wikipedia.org/wiki/Amazon_Alexa) (a kind of Stored Procedure in a standardized Scripting/Query Language) which is then executed distributedly in the Dataspace.

 ### Binding and Delegation